The Tabernacle of Moses – God’s Heavenly Pattern for our Spiritual Transformation – Part VII: Our Great High Priest

 Furthermore, the Old Testament prophet Jeremiah prophesied that there would be a new covenant made with Israel and Judah because the first one was faulty.
 The two names, Israel and Judah, refer here to the two parts of the divided nation, Israel, the northern kingdom, and Judah, the southern.
 The First Testament was a covenant made with Israel, and the New Testament is also a covenant made with Israel.
 Realize God makes no covenants with the Gentiles as Israel is the chosen channel through which He brings salvation to the human race.
 (John 4:22-26.
 Romans 9:3,4) The First Testament consisted of a system of symbolic sacrifices in their meaning, whereas the New Testament has the need for only one actual sacrifice, the Lord Jesus at the Cross.
 The First Testament began with the shedding of animal blood to make a covering for Adam and Eve (Genesis 3:21) and ended at the Cross.
 The New Testament began at the Cross and is an everlasting one.
 Hallelujah!
 (Hebrews 13:20)

-The words “took them by the hand” speak of the fact that the First Testament was given to the people of Israel, that were treated as minors.
+The words “took them by the hand” speak of the fact that the First Testament was given to the people of Israel, who were treated as minors.
 God put it under laws and regulations, and if Israel behaved itself, it was rewarded, and if it misbehaved, it was punished.
 Furthermore, Israel was taught by object lessons as one would teach a child, for instance, the tabernacle, priesthood, offerings, and the gorgeous vestments of the high priest.
 In the case of the First Testament, God wrote His laws on tables of stone to be obeyed by the regenerated Israelites.
-In the case of the New Testament, He writes them on the mind and heart in the sense that He not only regenerates the individual, but He provides for the personal indwelling of the Holy Spirit (1) in the believer, in whose ministry are added resources of grace which give the believer both the desire and the ability or power to do God’s will (Philippians.
+In the case of the New Testament, He writes them on the mind and heart in the sense that He not only regenerates the individual, but He provides for the personal indwelling of the Holy Spirit (1) in the believer, in whose ministry is added resources of grace which give the believer both the desire and the ability or power to do God’s will (Philippians.
 2:12,13).
 The inward acceptance of God’s will involves the knowledge of God.

 In the new covenant, all are to be ‘taught of God’ (Isaiah 54:13; John 6:45) and independent of the instruction of a privileged class.
 Under the old covenant, none but the educated scribe could understand the minutiae of the law with which religion was identified.
 The elaborate ritual made it impossible for the private individual to know whether a ram or a pigeon was the appropriate sacrifice for his sin or whether his sin was mortal or venial without consulting a priest.
 Under the new covenant, intermediates were to be abolished as the knowledge of God was to lie in the heart alongside the love of a parent or friend and would demand its expression no more external instruction than those primal, instinctive, and home-grown affections.